Skip to article frontmatterSkip to article content

 UBLearns.
 In this course UBLearns will be used for submission of project reports only.
 All other course materials will be posted on this website.

 There will be no exams in this course.
-Instead, grades will be assigned based on the following components:
+Grades will be assigned based on the following components:

 One the main components of this course will be exploratory projects.
 You will be working on them largely independently, using mathematical and computing tools.
 The outcome of your work on each project will be a project report that you will submit for grading.